Let’s Make a Deal: Opportunities and Concerns with E&P Consolidation

 About the Author

-Lindy is an Energy Professional with over 17 years of progressive accomplishments in major asset exchanges, acquisition & divestitures, contract analysis and administration.
+Lindy is an Energy Professional with over 19 years of progressive accomplishments in major Asset Exchanges, Acquisition & Divestitures, Contract Analysis, and Administration.
 She obtained a Bachelor of Commerce from the University of Calgary, majoring in Petroleum Land Management.
-After spending her career working for energy producers, she joined the 360 team in 2018 to support corporate development, strategic planning, and governance solutions.
-She utilizes her business acumen to recognize external and internal trends and loves watching team members succeed.
-Lindy and the Corporate Services team provide foundational business services to support 360’s growth and strive daily to nurture a fun and challenging culture.
+After spending her career working for energy producers, she joined the 360 team in 2018 to support 360’s corporate development, strategic planning and governance solutions.
+Lindy led the Corporate Services team, providing foundational business services to support 360’s growth.
+In 2024 she shifted her focus from 360 to growing our sister company, Skye Asset Retirement.

 Recent Insights